 Set design by Oana Micu

-Produced by Odeon Theater, Bucharest
+Produced by Odeon theatre, Bucharest

 Nuntă în Oaș/ Wedding in Oaș